Protecting patient data and medical systems across Indonesia

 Pharmaceutical cybersecurity covers both IT and operational technology.
 This includes manufacturing execution systems, quality management platforms, and drug traceability systems.
 We set up IT/OT segmentation and secure remote access for maintenance.
 We add IP protection controls for drug research data.

-Ready to secure your organization?
+Ready to secure your organisation?

 Let's discuss how Alpha Code can help you meet compliance requirements and defend against evolving threats.